-The following discussion is a summary of certain U.S. federal income tax consequences expected to result from the purchase, ownership and disposition of the Notes by holders who acquire the Notes at original issuance for the issue price (the first price at which a substantial amount of the Notes are sold to purchasers other than bond houses, brokers or similar persons or organizations acting in the capacity as underwriters, placement agents or wholesalers) and who hold the Notes as "capital assets" (generally, property held for investment) within the meaning of Section 1221 of the Internal Revenue Code.
+The following discussion is a summary of certain U.S. federal income tax consequences expected to result from the purchase, ownership and disposition of the Notes by holders who acquire the Notes at original issuance for their issue price (the first price at which a substantial amount of the Notes of the applicable series are sold to purchasers other than bond houses, brokers or similar persons or organizations acting in the capacity as underwriters, placement agents or wholesalers) and who hold the Notes as "capital assets" (generally, property held for investment) within the meaning of Section 1221 of the Internal Revenue Code of 1986, as amended, or the "Internal Revenue Code."
 This summary is based upon current provisions of the Internal Revenue Code, applicable Treasury regulations, judicial authority and administrative rulings and practice, any of which may be altered with retroactive effect thereby changing the U.S. federal income tax consequences discussed below.
 There can be no assurance that the IRS will not take a contrary view, and no ruling from the IRS has been or is expected to be sought.

 The U.S. federal income tax treatment of a holder of Notes may vary depending upon such holder's particular situation.
-Certain holders (including, but not limited to, banks, certain financial institutions, persons who mark-to-market the Notes, individuals, partnerships or other pass-through entities, insurance companies, broker-dealers, expatriates, subchapter S corporations, U.S. Holders (as defined below) whose functional currency is not the U.S. dollar, regulated investment companies, tax-exempt organizations, governmental organizations and persons holding the Notes as part of a "straddle," "hedge," "conversion transaction" or other integrated investment) may be subject to special rules not discussed below.
-This summary addresses only certain U.S. federal income tax consequences of the purchase, ownership and disposition of the Notes, and does not address any tax consequences under state, local or foreign laws, or any tax consequences under the estate or alternative minimum tax provisions in the Internal Revenue Code.
+Certain holders (including, but not limited to, banks, certain financial institutions, persons who mark-to-market the Notes, individuals, partnerships or other pass through entities, insurance companies, broker-dealers, U.S. expatriates, subchapter S corporations, U.S. Holders (as defined below) whose functional currency is not the U.S. dollar, regulated investment companies, tax exempt organizations, governmental organizations and persons holding the Notes as part of a "straddle," "hedge," "conversion transaction" or other integrated investment) may be subject to special rules not discussed below.
+This summary addresses only certain U.S. federal income tax consequences of the purchase, ownership and disposition of the Notes, and does not address any tax consequences under state, local or foreign laws, or any tax consequences under the estate, 3.8% Medicare or alternative minimum tax provisions in the Internal Revenue Code.